 The Society opened the Wolf House Museum in 1983.
 The standing exhibit at the Wolf House Museum illustrates Riley County home life in the 1880's.
 At the conclusion of the 1880's series a special coordinating tour of the Wolf House will be offered on April 19, 2018.

-The programs will be presented by Riley County Historical Museum staff: Cheryl Collins, Director; Linda Glasgow, Curator of Archives/Library; Corina Hugo, Curator of Collections; Allana Saenger Parker, Curator of Design, along with Marla Day, Kansas State University Historic Costume and Textiles Museum Senior Curator and member of the Board of Directors of the Riley County Historical Society.
+The programs will be presented by Riley County Historical Museum staff: Cheryl Collins, Director; Linda Glasgow, Curator of Archives/Library; Corina Hugo, Curator of Collections; Allana Parker, Curator of Design, along with Marla Day, Kansas State University Historic Costume and Textiles Museum Senior Curator and member of the Board of Directors of the Riley County Historical Society.